ROARCyberClub/Scripts-for-CCDC-2026/Windows hardening scripts/Windows Audit/README.md

 CSV Reporting: Generates a detailed LocalUserPrivilegeReport.csv for use in Incident Reports (IRs) or security baselining.

 Clean Console Output: Provides a quick visual summary of enabled administrative accounts directly in the terminal.

+# Audit-LocalRDPUsers.ps1
+Run as Administrator

+RDP Rights Detection: Identifies users with RDP access via membership in the Remote Desktop Users group OR the Administrators group (as Admins have RDP rights by default).

+Deception Discovery: Captures the SID and Password Last Set date for every user.
+This helps identify if the Red Team has renamed a user (e.g., renaming "Guest" to "Admin") or hijacked an existing account.

+Comprehensive Mapping: Lists all local groups associated with every user to find nested or hidden permissions.

+CSV Reporting: Generates an easy-to-read LocalRDP_Audit_Report.csv for documentation and quick filtering.

+Visual Warnings: Highlights privileged users in the PowerShell console for immediate situational awareness.